dllmr/ftp_sync/README.md

 1. **Connection**: Establishes connection to the FTP server using provided credentials
 2. **Safety Check**: Displays operation mode (safe download-only or destructive download-and-delete)
 3. **Directory Processing**: Recursively traverses directories starting from the specified remote directory
-4. **File Download**: Downloads each file to the corresponding local directory structure
+4. **File Download**: Downloads each file to the corresponding local directory structure (or flattened if `--flatten` is used)
 5. **Verification**: Verifies successful download by checking file existence and size
 6. **Optional Deletion**: Only when `--delete-remote` flag is used, deletes the remote file after successful download verification
-7. **Logging**: Records all operations, successes, and errors in the log file with operation mode
+7. **Logging**: Records all operations, successes, and errors in the log file (unless `--no-log` is specified)

-## Directory Structure
+## Directory Structure Options

+### Normal Mode (Default)
-The script maintains the same directory structure locally as exists on the remote FTP server.
-For example:
+The script maintains the same directory structure locally as exists on the remote FTP server:

 ```
 Remote FTP:           Local Directory: